How To Avoid The Flu and Boost Your Immune System

 When you stay hydrated you assist your body in maintaining the proper harmony in cellular functioning.
 Water serves many functions, like removal of waste, cellular hydration, transportation of nutrients, flushing of toxins, regulate temperature and much more.

-The average adult needs at a minimum approximately 64 ounces (approx. 2 litres) of water a day to keep from becoming dehydrated.
+The average adult needs at a minimum approximately 64 ounces (approx. 2 litres) of water a day to avoid becoming dehydrated.

 7. Limit your alcohol intake

-While it’s true that eg red wine has certain health beneficial properties such as antioxidants and resveratrol, it’s important to remember that alcohol also depletes nutrients and stresses the liver when enjoyed TOO much.
+And red wine offers, according to some research, heart and other health beneficial properties such as antioxidants and resveratrol.
+It’s still important though to remember that alcohol also depletes nutrients and stresses the liver when enjoyed TOO much.

 8. Avoid sugar